Home » DIY » Scrap Wood Christmas Decor

 scrap wood home decor

-I started with large pieces of 2x8 material found in my scraps.
-I chose to cut off the rounded over edge to give the board a uniform look on all four sides.
+I started with large pieces of 2×8 material that I had on hand.
+I chose to cut off the rounded edge to give the board a uniform look on all four sides.
 Otherwise, it just looks like a scrap of wood that was cut off.
-After getting the block squared, I gave it a good sanding to take off the age of the wood.
+After getting the block squared, I gave it a thorough sanding to remove the age of the wood.
 Can you see the difference in the cut and the smoothness of the new scrap wood?

 dark stain